 A visit to the Barossa Chocolate Company is a sweet treat for any tour in the Barossa Valley.
 This delightful factory offers a chance to explore the world of artisan chocolate-making, showcasing their handcrafted chocolates made from the finest ingredients.
 Guests can indulge in a tasting of various chocolates, from rich dark to creamy milk varieties, all bursting with flavor.

-Or, if the day leads to Ubertas Wines, enjoy a boutique experience with a modern twist.
+- Ubertas Wines - As the day winds down in the Barossa Valley, make one final, unforgettable stop.
+Nestled among the vines, the day leads to Ubertas Wines, where a boutique experience with a modern twist awaits.
 This family-run winery is known for its sustainable, low-intervention winemaking and its warm, down-to-earth hospitality.
 Overlooking pristine vineyards, their cellar door offers a serene space to enjoy bold Shiraz, vibrant whites, and more—all crafted with care and character.

-Whether at Dorrien or Ubertas, this final tasting is not just about wine—it’s about ending the Barossa journey on a high note, where every sip tells a story.
+This final tasting is not just about wine—it’s about ending the Barossa journey on a high note, where every sip tells a story.

-- Adelaide - Drop off anywhere in Adelaide SA, Australia.
+- Adelaide - Drop off anywhere in Adelaide SA, Australia

 - Option to visit local town or tourist attraction in the region.